Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> When it hurts - observe.
-Life is trying to teach you something.
+> How you think is as important as as what you think.

 <!-- QUOTE_END -->